yyaoisgood2021/HUB-screening/scripts/taiji/README.md

     results/proc_data/RNA/combined/outs/count/filtered_feature_bc_matrix
     # results/seurat_RNA/filtered is the folder to save this command's output.
     # for this and all output_save_folders below, make sure you have already created these folders

+    n_pc=30
+    n_pc_cls=30
     Rscript scripts/taiji/mk-indv-rna-clusters.R \
     results/seurat_RNA/filtered/hubs.high_quality.combined.s1.rds \
     results/seurat_RNA/clustered \
-    n_pc n_pc_cls # replace this line to integers you choose
+    ${n_pc} ${n_pc_cls}
     # results/seurat_RNA/filtered/hubs.high_quality.combined.s1.rds is the seurat object generated from the last step
     # results/seurat_RNA/clustered: save folder for this command
     # n_pc, n_pc_cls: hyperparameters for PCA and single-cell clustering.
 I'm using 30, 30 in my manuscript
     ```

 4. Process scATAC-seq raw sequencing data.
 Use `cellranger-atac count` with the default parameters following the [10x Genomics instructions](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/count) (v7.0.0).
-If you downloaded the processed data from GEO, you can simply put them in the folder results/proc_data/ATAC and skip this step.
+If you downloaded the processed data from GEO, you can simply put them in the folder results/proc_data/ATAC, then you need to prepare an index file by running `tabix -p bed fragments.tsv.gz` in the folder results/proc_data/ATAC, then you can skip this step.

     ```bash
     cellranger-atac count --id=ess \